Estimated Reading Time: 7 minutes

 And know that these problems aren’t exclusive to these cities and countries, nor is the prostitution label exclusive to black women, because it really depends on the history of foreign women in that area.

-And if a fellow African-American female traveler went abroad for the first time and experienced this, I can at least feel good about letting her know that she is not alone and it’s completely out of her control.
+And if a fellow Black American female traveler went abroad for the first time and experienced this, I can at least feel good about letting her know that she is not alone and it’s completely out of her control.

 So while I wrote this as more of a therapeutic way for me to cope, I also hope it enlightened some of you all too.